La Lucha Libro Library

 Find more videos like this on ReadKiddoRead

-One Response to “The Darkness Under the Water by Beth Kanell”
+One thought on “The Darkness Under the Water by Beth Kanell

 Because I love telling stories to teens, I let this story include some frightening disasters.
 Teens in my world always prefer novels that show the real threats that can happen.
 If you don’t feel like pushing through some of the scary parts, it’s fine with me if you save the book for another time or another year.
 But know that Molly is not alone, and her friends will help her with these dangers.
 We all have a chance to pick friends who’ll do that for us.